Aleaume/UdacityML_P3/starter_file/README.md

 ```

 ![image](https://user-images.githubusercontent.com/32632731/139710314-2db77038-40da-4cd7-9e8c-cab03422490d.png)
+>Output of the RunDetails command on the AutoML experiment

 The best model gives us a accuracy of 24.6%.

 Also we can look at the details of the results via the Azure ML Studio:

 ![image](https://user-images.githubusercontent.com/32632731/139710471-9aabf06e-0460-4c05-92c8-eea4c4fd23f2.png)
+>Screenshot of the Top 6 Child runs of the AutoML Experiment

 ![image](https://user-images.githubusercontent.com/32632731/139710390-db38eabe-45ef-4297-b257-108415e93a17.png)
+>Screenshot of the Cummulative Gains Curve & the Confusion Matrix of the Best AutomL run
 ![image](https://user-images.githubusercontent.com/32632731/139711131-9375a003-2be2-43c6-889c-761dd4c5422c.png)
+>Screenshot of the Top 5 features of the Best AutomL run

 Finally, There is definitely an imbalanced data issue with the dataset as there only 2 values with 83 points and 2 with 97.

 ![image](https://user-images.githubusercontent.com/32632731/139694728-8c65852e-2640-49d2-bfec-a88ff77b8de3.png)
+>Output showing the balancing issue in detail

 ## Hyperparameter Tuning